Baldur's Gate II: Throne of Bhaal: Sales

 In the United States, Throne of Bhaal entered at #5 on NPD Intelect's computer game sales chart for the 24–30 June period, then fell to #7 in its second week and #10 in its third.
 It debuted in 13th place on NPD Intelect's monthly chart for June 2001 as a whole.
-By the game's fourth week, it was absent from the weekly top 10.
-However, it remained on the monthly sales charts at 13th in July and 20th in August, according to NPD.
+By the game's fourth week, it was absent from the weekly top 10, but it remained on the monthly sales charts at 13th in July and 20th in August, according to NPD.
 It exited the monthly top 20 by September.
 By the first week of November, Throne of Bhaal had sold 85,451 units in the United States alone.
 Remarking on this performance at the time, GameSpot writer Desslock noted that the game had "sold well and continue[s] to do so".
 Its sales in the United States were above 100,000 units, but below 480,000 units, by 2006.

 According to BioWare, global sales of Throne of Bhaal reached roughly 500,000 copies by December 2002.

 Critical reviews

-Chris Chan of the New Straits Times gave a favorable review, concluding, "all in all, I enjoyed the epic feel of the game tremendously and loved the available customisation options".
+Chris Chan of the New Straits Times gave Throne of Bhaal a favorable review and praised available customisation options.
 GameSpy called the game a "brilliant end to a brilliant gaming saga".
 IGN awarded Throne of Bhaal an Editors' Choice Award.

 Awards

-Throne of Bhaal received the 2001 "Computer Role Playing Game of the Year" award from the Academy of Interactive Arts & Sciences.
+Throne of Bhaal received the "PC Role-Playing" award from the Academy of Interactive Arts & Sciences during the 5th Annual Interactive Achievement Awards.
 It was named the year's best computer game expansion pack by Computer Gaming World, IGN, RPG Vault, GameSpy and—tying with Command & Conquer: Yuri's Revenge—PC Gamer US.
 GameSpot and Computer Games Magazine nominated it as the best expansion pack of 2001, but it lost these prizes to Yuri's Revenge and Diablo II: Lord of Destruction, respectively.
 It was also a finalist in The Electric Playground's "Best RPG for PC" category, which went to Arcanum: Of Steamworks and Magick Obscura.

-The editors of Computer Gaming World wrote, "Throne of Bhaal did what Ultima IX should have done: provided a great send-off to an established franchise.
+The editors of Computer Gaming World wrote: "Throne of Bhaal did what Ultima IX should have done: provided a great send-off to an established franchise.
 It's a superlative, satisfying reward for those who shepherded their little hero all the way from BG1".
 Those of PC Gamer US called it "as masterful as its predecessor, Baldur's Gate II" and wrote that it "may be the most expansive expansion pack ever".